blazej222/PG-HWLD/README.md

 ## Getting started

+### CUDA Requirements
+- Nvidia CUDA toolkit 8.0.61
+- Nvidia CUDNN library 5.1

+### Repository location (Windows)
+Due to an unaddressed issue in the required version of `keras`, some Windows path strings dependent on the disk location cause crashes of model scripts.
+We recommend placing this repository in the root directory of your volume.

+### Usage of bundled virtual environments (recommended, Windows)
+Due to the growing difficulty in obtaining specific versions of dependency packages required to run the bundled models, we have included pre-configured virtual environments for usage with Windows under `resources/python/`.

 Two separate virtual environments are required in order to run all the models and utilities.
-They should be created under `resources/python/`.

-Python `3.6.8` is required to run `TextCaps` model, and Python `3.11.7` is required to run all the other models/utilities.
+Python `3.6.8` (`venv-3.6.8`) is required to run `TextCaps` model, and Python `3.11.7` (`venv`) is required to run all the other models/utilities.

+We highly recommend using the bundled virtual environments for performing testing or validation, as some of the packages required for the models to operate are no longer easily obtainable from official repositories.

+In order to switch between the virtual environments, please invoke the corresponding `activate.ps1` Powershell script from the `Scripts` directory of a given environment.
+The Powershell version does not use absolute paths, and as such no machine-specific modification is required.
+Please see `/scripts/test.ps1` for usage examples.

+The bundled virtual environments have been tested and proved functional using:

+- Nvidia RTX 3000 and 4000 series graphics cards
+- Nvidia GeForce Game Ready Driver 576.88

+### Creating your own virtual environments (optional, Linux)
+Create appropriate virtual environments and activate the one you'll be using for now (`3.6.8` for TextCaps, `3.11.7` for everything else).

 Every model and utility directory should contain a file called `requirements.txt`.

-Create appropriate virtual environments and activate the one you'll be using for now (`3.6.8` for TextCaps, `3.11.7` for everything else).

 Once inside model/utility directory, use:

 `pip install -r requirements.txt`

 to install all requirements.

-In order to use TextCaps `tensorflow-gpu 1.2.1` must be installed, with `cuda_8.0.61` and `cudnn-8.0`.
+In order to use TextCaps `tensorflow-gpu 1.2.1` must be installed, with `cuda_8.0.61` and `cudnn-5.1`.

+If some of the packages fail to install or throw errors, try copying them from the `Lib` directory from virtual environments bundled with this repository.

 ## Using models